rocket-pool/docs.rocketpool.net/docs/guides/houston/stake-eth-on-behalf.md

 ![](./images/enter_node_address.png){ style="display: block; margin: 0 auto" }

 Go ahead and paste your desired address into this box and click find.
-For the purpose of this example, we'll use `0xd3e317806456102d19db283b4c2201f0ef41a296`
+In this example, we'll use `0xd3e317806456102d19db283b4c2201f0ef41a296`

 ![](./images/eth_on_behalf.png){ style="display: block; margin: 0 auto" }